How to Get Rid of Fleas and Ticks on Your Sheltie

 In general, tick removal tools require you to squeeze the fine-tipped tweezers right where the head joins the body to remove both segments.
 Some tools have an in-built v-shape to ensure you pull at the right spot.

 Ticks are easier to spot that fleas because they become engorged after feeding and tend to favor certain parts of the body.
 However, repeat occurrences call for manual tick removal as well as a topical treatment like Frontline.

 The Best Flea Shampoos

 Flea shampoos are medicated shampoos that clean the coat and kill fleas at the same time.
 You have to ensure a lather over every inch of your dog's body so you don't leave any safe haven for fleas.
-We recommend Veterinary Formula Clinical Care Antiparasitic and Antiseborrheic Medicated Shampoo for Dogs.
+I recommend Veterinary Formula Clinical Care Antiparasitic and Antiseborrheic Medicated Shampoo for Dogs.